AVEVA/AVEVA-Samples/Basic/Java/readme.rst

 | DELETE        | Delete           | URL parameters     |
 +---------------+------------------+--------------------+

-The constructor for our QiClient class takes the base URL (i.e., protocol plus server and port number).
+The constructor for the QiClient class takes the base URL (that is, the protocol plus the server and port number).

 .. code:: java